GoogleCloudPlatform/community/tutorials/using-ha-vpn-with-cisco-asa/index.md

 Follow the procedure in this section to configure dynamic routing for traffic through the VPN tunnel or tunnels using the BGP routing protocol.
-This configuration will load balance (ECMP) the traffic between the two tunnels.
+This configuration will use ECMP to load-balance the traffic between the two tunnels.

     prefix-list GCP-IN seq 5 permit 10.0.1.0/24 le 32
     prefix-list GCP-IN seq 6 permit 10.0.2.0/24 le 32